 The plan offers three calorie-level plans, which are 1 200, 1 600, and 2 000 (4).
-Women that do not have up to 165 pounds and are not active can go for the 1 200 plan, while men and women who are inactive and active, respectively, are encouraged to opt for the 1 600 calorie plan.
+Women that do not weigh more than 165 pounds and are not active can go for the 1 200 calorie plan, while men and women who are inactive and active, respectively, are encouraged to opt for the 1 600 calorie plan.
 Then, the 2 000 calorie plan is designed for active men.
-But then, before you determine which is best for you, it is not a bad idea to discuss with a nutritionist or your doctor.
+But then, before you determine which is best for you, it is not a bad idea to discuss with a dietitian or your doctor.

-As for the nutritional value, the total percentage of calories in the complete diet is 10 for saturated fat.
-At the same time, there is less than 300 mg of cholesterol, and below 30 percent from any fat.
+As for the nutritional value, saturated fat represents 10% of total energy intake.
+At the same time, there is less than 300 mg of cholesterol, and below 30% from any fat.
 Then, for sodium, it has 2 400 mg.
-Those who are on the 2 000 diet plan, however, get more sodium levels.
+Those who are on the 2 000 calorie diet plan, however, get more sodium levels.

 A point worthy of note about the diet is its advocacy for increased physical activity.
 You are expected to engage in this to enjoy improved health outcomes and significant weight loss.

 If you are really interested in trying out the meal plan, make sure you do it moderately.
 Instead of just eating soup all day, it is advisable to eat it once or in two meals (5).
 If you insist on eating this meal throughout the day, then don’t follow the plan beyond ten days.
 To avoid boredom, consider switching between different soup recipes, and watch the quantity of sodium you take.
 Normally, you should not take more than 500 milligrams of sodium in every meal served.